- Professor Panicos Kyriacou (Principal Investigator)

 These new sensors help clinicians monitor more reliably, in real time, and provide the most appropriate treatment for very sick patients.

-Innovative Biomedical Engineering research at City University London, led by Professor P. Kyriacou (a member of academic staff since 2004), has involved the design, development and clinical evaluation of a series of optical and fibre optic sensors for monitoring the levels of oxygen and blood volume in arterial and venous blood in critically ill patients (adults, children and neonates).
+City researcher Professor P. Kyriacou has involved the design, development and clinical evaluation of a series of optical and fibre optic sensors for monitoring the levels of oxygen and blood volume in arterial and venous blood in critically ill patients (adults, children and neonates).

 The basis of this research is the current inability to continuously monitor organ blood oxygen saturation in specific locations (organs and tissues), which prevents the early detection of inadequate tissue oxygenation and so increases the risk of severe lack of oxygen in the blood, multiple organ failure and death.